Associate Director, Major Gifts

 scoped, and well-crafted.

-- Successfully soliciting support, negotiating gift terms, and
+- Successfully closing gifts, negotiating gift terms, and

 ensuring gift agreements are created and followed.

 - Engaging new and current prospects by recognizing, curating,

 and communicating news and updates that are relevant and